 3. Trim Your Beard Where It Isn’t Patchy

-If your beard is only patchy in certain areas, say on the cheeks or around your mouth, then just shave those areas and wear a beard style that doesn’t involve those areas.
+If your patchy beard problems are just in a specific area, say on the cheeks or around your mouth, then just shave those areas and wear a beard style that doesn’t involve those areas.

 4. Grab Some Beard Dye